Park and Ride and bus services

 Medical escorts

-If you need someone to travel with you for medical reasons, you may also get help with your 'escort' costs, providing you are entitled to help with your own costs.
+If you need someone to travel with you for medical reasons, you may also get help with your 'escort' costs, providing you are entitled to help with your costs.

 Escort costs are only payable on the completion of this form, signed by a senior nurse or doctor on the ward.

-Further advice and guidance
+Further advice and guidance (including accessibility and mobility transport)

 If you have any queries, ask your nurse to contact our social worker on 01223 639081 or 01223 638631.